gnh1201/reasonableframework/README.md

 # Reasonable PHP Framework
-- Reasonable Framework is PHP framework for critical legacy web environments.
+- Reasonable Framework is PHP framework for make solid and secure web development.
 - Old version name: Very Simple PHP Framework (VSPF)

-## Supported feature
+## Specification
-- Database connection (via PDO)
+- Database connection (via PDO, MySQLi (MySQL Improved), MySQL Tranditional)
-- URL Route, Route Controller
-- Sperated View
+- Route (Controller), Helper, View Structrue (Model is optional)
-- Model, or somethings is your freedom!

 ## Compatible
 - Tested in PHP 5.3.3
 - Tested in PHP 7.x

 ## How to use
-- Extract or clone this project to your shared web hosting.
+- Extract or clone this project to your (restrictive) shared web hosting.
-- You can use and intergrate all of PHP packages without Composer and Additional PHP Extensions! (supported autoloader)
+- You can use and intergrate all of PHP packages without Composer and additional extensions! (supported autoloader)
 - You can use and rewrite by route feature! without heavy frameworks!
-- You can write your back-end code in route. (same as controller)
+- You can write your back-end code in route. (the same as controller)
 - You can config database if you add your custom ini file in config directory.
 - Enjoy it!